xpjosh/alx-system_engineering-devops/0x00-shell_basics/README.md

 Added command to bring me home
 Added list all files command
-Added command to list all files including hidden ones
+Added command to list all files including hidden ones Command to list all files with digit only